Muhammad Ali vs. Jimmy Ellis: Background

-This was Ali's first boxing match after Fight of the Century, and had originally been scheduled as a bout between Wilt Chamberlain, who had challenged him, then trained for the bout with Cus D'Amato, but later withdrew from the fight.
+This was Ali's first boxing match after the Fight of the Century against Joe Frazier in March 1971.

-A problem arose before the fight when it was realized that both Ali and Ellis shared the same trainer, Angelo Dundee.
-Dundee had been Ali's trainer since he began professionally fighting, and had been Ellis' manager and trainer, as well.
-It would be decided that Dundee would be in Ellis' corner, since Dundee's purse would be bigger.
-Ali, understanding the circumstances, got Harry Wiley, who had helped train and manage Sugar Ray Robinson.
-Also of note is that Ali's assistant trainer, Drew "Bundeni" Brown, had forgotten to pack Ali's trunks, as such, Ali would wear a pair of over-sized white trunks for the bout.
+A problem arose before the fight as both Ali and Ellis shared the same trainer, Angelo Dundee.
+Dundee had been Ali's trainer since his second professional fight, and was also Ellis' manager.
+It would be decided that Dundee would be in Ellis' corner, with Dundee stating "You gotta understand — I manage Ellis 100 per cent.
+With Ali, I'm just an employee.".
+However, Ali claimed that Dundee chose Ellis because he would make more money from managing him than training Ali.
+Ali got Harry Wiley as his trainer, who had helped train and manage Sugar Ray Robinson.
+Also of note is that Ali's assistant trainer, Drew Bundini Brown, had forgotten to pack Ali's trunks, as such, Ali would wear a pair of over-sized white trunks for the bout.